Brian-Yee/brian-yee.github.io/_posts/2019-08-29-smells-like-teen-statistics.markdown

 ---------------------------------------------------------------------------------------------------

 The problem in which this observation arose was comparing the boxplots of flattened values across pairwise matrices.
-This is simple enough for when the dimension of the pairwise matrix is small as the number of flattened values which grows quadratically doesn't matter for small amoutns.
+This works perfectly well for matrices of small dimensions as the quadratic growth of flattened values remains small.
 However some of the results lead to matrices of dimension 1000 which when combined with the number of matrices caused an explosion in memory seg-faulting the code.
 To resolve this memory issue a quick fix was to take the mean of the flattened pairwise matrix values and store them in a list for later plotting of the boxplot.
 Box plots were generated for three different algorithms and were plotted based on dimensions of the pairwise matrix and used to compare the distribution of flattened pairwise values.

 A quick justification of this can be arrived at by firing up a REPL and trying out a simple use case